TheDoomfire/chooseinvesting/src/blog/2022-03-30-citycon-stock-analysis.md

 </p>

 <p>
-    I don’t  really know what they do with the rest of the 58%, but I'm guessing very long-term investments and maybe some repayment of loans.
+    Other than <a href="https://www.investopedia.com/terms/b/buyback.asp" target="_blank">buybacks</a> I don’t  really know what they do with the rest of the 58%, but I'm guessing very long-term investments and maybe some repayment of loans.
 </p>

 <figure>